Okay you've heard of serverless, tried it out, and you think it's neat. But should you really go serverless for your next project?

-Users' and developers' machines do most of the hard work.
+Users' and developers' machines do the hard work.

-Part of your app the same for every user?
+Is part of your app the same for every user?
 Package it up at deploy time.
-No need to bother either the server or the client with that stuff.
+No need to bother the server or the client with that work.

-Dynamic data that needs to synchronize across multiple sessions or users?
+Got dynamic data that needs to synchronize across multiple sessions or users?
 Background processes that aren't tied to a specific session?
-Perfect fit for your server or database.
+Perfect fit for your server and database.

-We go more in depth about this architecture in the chapter on Serverless Architecture Principles.
+We go in depth about this architecture in the chapter on Serverless Architecture Principles.

-The biggest benefit of serverless is that you don't have to deal with servers.
-Somebody else handles that for you.
+The main benefit of serverless is that you don't deal with servers.
+They're somebody else's problem.

-You focus on application server code.
-No more tedious maintenance tasks unspecific to your problem.
+You focus on application code.
+No more tedious maintenance tasks that aren't specific to your problem.

 "I need an API.
 That means I have to run a server.
-Which means I need Apache or Nginx to map HTTP requests to my server.
-So I need a computer to run all that.
-So I have to set up a whole operating system.
+Which means I need Apache or Nginx to map HTTP requests to my app server.
+I need a computer to run all that.
+Which means I have to set up a whole operating system.
 Then I have to make sure everything runs at boot.
 And if a process goes down, it needs to restart.
 And ..."

-And eventually after all that work you get to build your application server.
+After all that work you get to build your application.

-You save time otherwise spent managing servers.
-Whether that's you personally or a devops team in your organization doesn't matter.
+With serverless you save time otherwise spent managing servers.
+Whether that's you personally or a DevOps team in your organization.

-Smaller more self-contained server code, often just a single function, means most clarity and focus.
+Smaller, more self-contained code, ideally a single function, brings clarity and focus.
 Do one thing and do it well